 There are some basic principles to follow, but there's also a certain degree of guess work.
 Start by looking at your charts, this will give you some indication.
 But, also, look at your surroundings.
 It is highly likely that the shoreline topography will stretch beneath you.
 So if the nearest point ashore is shingles or sand, then this is likely to be under your keel.
 If the shoreline is rocky, then that's not a great indication.

 Another top tip is to check Google Maps on their satellite view.
-This different perspective can often give you a good idea of what makes up the seafloor.
+This different perspective can often give you a good idea of what makes up the seabed.

 Depth, Chain and Warp